hashtaggeeks/jekyll-website/_posts/2019-07-31-how-to-install-anaconda-python.md

 Anaconda distribution includes <a href="https://conda.io/" target="_blank">Conda</a> package manager, which helps to search and install 1000's of packages with ease.

-Below is the step by step guide to insatall Anaconda in Linux.
+Below is the step by step guide to install Anaconda in Linux.

 <h3 style="padding-top: 60px; margin-top: -40px;">Prerequisites</h3>
 Machine should have a non-root user with sudo privileges set up before proceeding with the steps below.